It’s only the most important homeschool document you’ll ever create! No pressure.

 - + and – grades?
 Only if you like doing extra math.

 - To weigh or not to weigh?
-Un-weighted grades are being asked for time and time again.
 When in doubt, do it both ways.

-- 1 college course (3 credits) = 1 high school credit
+- 1 college course taken at a college with a grade = 1 high school credit.

 HS4CC Transcript Workshop (online)

-I host free HS4CC transcript workshops through the year.
-These are open to anyone but specifically help families who want to understand how courses that carry college credit should be presented on your transcript.
-Transcript Workshop schedule: click here
+Be sure to attend one of the popular HS4CC Transcript Workshops!
+These are open to anyone but specifically, help families who want to understand how courses that carry college credit should be presented on your transcript.
+Live Events

-HSLDA has a wonderful section about transcripts on their website.
+Home School Legal Defense Association has a wonderful section about transcripts on their website.
 Some of it is public, and some requires a membership, but it’s really my favorite trusted site to get solid help.
-HSLDA Transcript Primer
+HSLDA Transcript Resource Page

 GPA Calculation Tools